-Inventive use of external cork insulation and low energy passive design turns a 1940 council house into a super efficient family home.
+Inventive use of external cork insulation and low energy passive design by Eco Architects, Sharp Architects turns a 1940 council house into a super efficient family home.
 The Bayford renovation received an award for best building from the Hertfordshire Association of Architects and was short-listed for the Hertfordshire Sustainable Awards.
 The passive energy design of this home was tested soon after it was completed when a freak snowstorm cut off electricity for 24 hours.
 The internal temperature rose to 20oC with just sunshine heating the house, even though external temperatures plummeted to single figures.
 The design was complex to get maximum value at minimal cost.
 Energy efficient measures included: external cork insulation, triple glazing, internal phenolic foam insulation, solar hot water heating, passive solar design and passive shading.

 The indoor outdoor pool and pool house was constructed at a time when energy was cheap.
 Today the cost of heating such a pool is prohibitive.
+Eco Design experts, Sharp Architects designed the perfect solution.
 As the pool needed refurbishing it seemed like the ideal time to rethink from first principles and renovate the pool so that it can be used with minimal energy and provide a warm, safe environment for bathing and keeping fit.
 The pool house has a sauna and gym as well as an area to service the outdoor kitchen.
 Structurally the glulam posts had rotted away and the views out to the lake and countryside beyond were blocked by brick walls.
 The whole building was propped up and a new steel structure inserted and a small extension was added to create a protected sun-bathing area.
 Solar hot water panels and heat exchangers minimise energy use and a heat recovery energy efficient system creates a comfortable environment to bathe and keep fit in.